google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/search-optimization/index.md

 name.
 In the above case, you are disallowing the user agent called `Googlebot` from crawling `/nogooglebot/` and all contents below the directory.

-Learn more about each search engines' bots at their help pages:
+Learn more about each search engine's bots at their help pages:

 * [Google](https://developers.google.com/webmasters/control-crawl-index/docs/robots_txt)
 * [Bing](http://www.bing.com/webmaster/help/how-to-create-a-robots-txt-file-cb7c31ec)
 * [Yandex](https://help.yandex.com/webmaster/controlling-robot/robots-txt.xml)

 <!-- TODO: Verify note type! -->
 Note: <code>robots.txt</code> is only required <b>if</b> you want to control the way your site is crawled.
-Do not to return response code 500 for the url: <code>/robots.txt</code>.
+Do not return response code 500 for the url: <code>/robots.txt</code>.
 That will terminate all subsequent crawls for the entire host resulting in empty search result details.

 #### Test robots.txt